 The overarching goal of pyrethroid control measures is the reduction or elimination of harmful environmental effects.
-The Plan addresses broad, fundamental research questions in ecotoxicology and environmental chemistry focused on this group of insecticides.
-While data generated will aid in the interpretation of monitoring data in an ecosystem context, the Plan includes a number of highly complex scientific efforts.
+The draft Plan addresses broad, fundamental research questions in ecotoxicology and environmental chemistry focused on this group of insecticides.
+While data generated will aid in the interpretation of monitoring data in an ecosystem context, the draft Plan includes a number of highly complex scientific efforts.
 Addressing any one of these (e.g., sublethal effects, mixture and multiple stressor effects, bioaccumulation/biomagnification) could take many years of coordinated efforts to identify the KEY factors.
 Potential funding sources and cost estimates are not provided.
 As a result, the Delta ISB wonders how the research will be prioritized, and how the data will be used to determine management actions.

-A reasonable assessment of the of the environmental consequences of pyrethroids in the Delta will require a credible comparison of baseline and future conditions, but only after control plans have been implemented.
-The draft Plan does not seem to provide a strategy for collecting such baseline monitoring data.
+A reasonable assessment of the of the environmental consequences of pyrethroids in the Delta requires a credible comparison of baseline and future conditions.
+The draft Plan does not seem to provide a strategy for collecting such monitoring data.